nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

 For each of these dimensions the potential options are not an ordered list.
 Instead like licenses each ID will identify a unique option.
 If you wish to identify your package with an option which is not yet listed, please PR your option into the lists in the sections which follow.
+In the package.json the values can be any string, those which are not documented in the lists within this document considered "custom" and may irgnored for flagged by any tooling that consumes these elements in the package.json.

 In addiition a `url` field can optionally be provided with a link to more detailed support information.